 BOT 107 Biological Aspects of Conservation of Natural Resources.
 2 cr.
 (Same as ZOO 107) The principles underlying the proper management of our resources - water, soils, minerals, forests, wildlife and human.
 The current and past attitudes relating to the resources with the interaction and complexities of man's interests.
-EL.
+This is approved as meeting the statutory requirement for Conservation of Natural Resources as required for State certification for teachers of science and mathematics.
+EL